metno/emep-ctm/Subrun.rst

   USES%GLOBAL_SOILNOX = T, ! diff for global + Euro runs

-The ``DEGREEDAY_FACTORS`` setting triggers the use of degree-days in controlling SNAP2 emissions.
+The ``DEGREEDAY_FACTORS`` setting triggers the use of degree-days in controlling residential combustion (GNFR C/SNAP2) emissions.
 This requires pre-processed files of heating degree days.
 Such files (DegreeDayFactors.nc) can be produced from any meteorology, but the difference in results even for Europe is not too significant.
-In other regions of the world emissions from SNAP2 may not be as dependent on degree-days as in Europe, and so this setting should probably be false.
+In other regions of the world emissions from residential combustion may not be as dependent on degree-days as in Europe, and so this setting should probably be false.

 ``PFT_MAPS=T`` triggers the use of a global file which provides monthly